KaneCheshire/Communicator/README.md

 A `ComplicationInfo` can only be sent from an iOS device, and can only be received on a watchOS device.
 Its purpose is to wake the watchOS app to process the data and update its complication.
-At the time of writing your iOS can do this 50 times a day, and you can query the `currentWatchState` of the shared `Communicator` object on iOS to find out how many remaining updates you have left.
+At the time of writing your iOS app can do this 50 times a day, and you can query the `currentWatchState` of the shared `Communicator` object on iOS to find out how many remaining updates you have left.

 Just like a `Context`, a `ComplicationInfo` has no identifier and its content is a JSON dictionary: